1. RACGP Expert Committees terms of reference policy

 The RACGP Expert Committee – Funding and Health System Reform is established to:

-- provide input into submissions and position papers related to GP system funding and health reform,
+- provide input into guidelines, position papers and RACGP responses related to health system funding and health reforms,

-- update existing tools and resources as required,
+- develop and maintain member-focussed tools and resources as needed.

 5.3 RACGP Expert Committee – Quality Care